Edward Hopper: Subjects and themes

 Though very interested in the American Civil War and Mathew Brady's battlefield photographs, Hopper made only two historical paintings.
 Both depicted soldiers on their way to Gettysburg.
 Also rare among his themes are paintings showing action.
 The best example of an action painting is Bridle Path (1939), but Hopper's struggle with the proper anatomy of the horses may have discouraged him from similar attempts.

 Hopper's final oil painting, Two Comedians (1966), painted one year before his death, focuses on his love of the theater.
 Two French pantomime actors, one male and one female, both dressed in bright white costumes, take their bow in front of a darkened stage.
 Jo Hopper confirmed that her husband intended the figures to suggest they are taking their life's last bows together as husband and wife.

 Hopper's paintings have often been seen by others as having a narrative or thematic content that the artist may not have intended.
 Much meaning can be added to a painting by its title, but the titles of Hopper's paintings were sometimes chosen by others, or were selected by Hopper and his wife in a way that makes it unclear whether they have any real connection with the artist's meaning.
 For example, Hopper once told an interviewer that he was "fond of Early Sunday Morning... but it wasn't necessarily Sunday.
 That word was tacked on later by someone else."

 The tendency to read thematic or narrative content into Hopper's paintings, that Hopper had not intended, extended even to his wife.
 When Jo Hopper commented on the figure in Cape Cod Morning "It's a woman looking out to see if the weather's good enough to hang out her wash," Hopper retorted, "Did I say that?
 You're making it Norman Rockwell.
 From my point of view she's just looking out the window."
-Another example of the same phenomenon is recorded in a 1948 article in Time:

-Hopper's Summer Evening, a young couple talking in the harsh light of a cottage porch, is inescapably romantic, but Hopper was hurt by one critic's suggestion that it would do for an illustration in "any woman's magazine."
-Hopper had the painting in the back of his head "for 20 years and I never thought of putting the figures in until I actually started last summer.
-Why any art director would tear the picture apart.
-The figures were not what interested me; it was the light streaming down, and the night all around."